Pricing Engine Overview & Pricing Models

 - Whole‑ticket discounts

-- Billing object monetary discounts
+- Charge object monetary discounts

-- Billing object percentage discounts
+- Charge object percentage discounts

 This order is fixed and ensures consistent results across invoicing, reporting, and repricing.